Tag: unrequited

 Although I bravely drove the car,

-with you beside me, noting my lack of skill,
+with you beside me, noting my inexperience,

-After that, we did play chess, remotely,
+Beyond that, we did play chess, remotely,

 exchanging messages.